hiddenRabit/HV-AECE-Based-Monolithic-Self-Powered-Cardiac-Monitoring-System/README.md

 The provided SystemVerilog code is a functional reference model for layer-level and numerical verification, and does not disclose the implementation-specific microarchitecture of the on-chip CNN accelerator.

 # CSV files of measured waveforms
-The relevent CSV files for my measurement results is a zip file, which is loacated in the release of this github respository.
+The relevent CSV files for my measurement results are zipped into a zip file, which is placed in the release of this github respository.